Sengkang Riverside Park: Others

 Visitors to the park can use the available facilities to cycle and exercise at the park.
 There are various resting points throughout the park and along the tracks.
 The Civic Event Lawn at the park provides a venue for events to be hosted here.

 Travel

-The park can be reach via the Sengkang LRT line at Farmway LRT station & Kupang LRT station.
+The park can be reached via the Sengkang LRT line at Farmway LRT station & Kupang LRT station.
 Visitors can also choose to reach there by car, where the park's car park is located in front of the Visitor Centre.